PyAr/fades/README.rst

 unnecessary virtual environments from disk.

-By running *fades* with the ``--rm`` argument, *fades* will remove the virtualenv matching the requirements after running the script or command specified.
+By running *fades* with the ``--rm`` argument, *fades* will remove the virtualenv matching the provided uuid if such a virtualenv exists.

 Some command line examples